 At this stage, we are guilty of getting ahead of our story.
 We will leave Dr A. H. Kennedy and his appointment to the College staff and go back eleven years to when Anthony Augustus Kingscote V.S., B.V.Sc., D.V.Sc., was appointed the head of Parasitology at the Ontario Veterinary College in 1930.
 As Dr Kingscote had just completed three years in private fox practice, it was natural that the local fox ranchers turned to him for advice and assistance.
 He organized short courses at the College for fox ranchers in the beginning and later for mink ranchers as well.
 Dr Ronald Gwatkin and other staff people helped in these educational programs.

 In the early thirties a new problem surfaced.
-The flesh fly, Wohlfahrt vigil, deposited its living larvae on young helpless mink with sometimes disastrous effect.
+The flesh fly, Wohlfahrt vigil, deposited its living larvae on young helpless mink with sometimes disastrous effects.
 This fly wasn't partial to mink, any helpless warm-blooded animal would do.
 It attacked babies, rabbits, rats, to name a few.
 I recall a few years later removing larvae from one of W. H. C. (Bill) Ruthven's foxes in Alliston.
 This problem was right down Dr Kingscote's alley.
 He spent two years in exhaustive research on the lifestyle and habits of this parasite and came up with practical answers for its control.
 The mink industry followed his directions and the flesh fly ceased to be a problem.

 In 1932, Edward Rendle Bowness V.S., B.V.Sc., graduated into a world so depressed that it would trade a brace of college degrees for a square meal.
-Older established veterinarians were accepting butter, eggs and other farms produce for their fees.
+Older established veterinarians were accepting butter, eggs and other farm produce for their fees.
 As I couldn't find a veterinary supply company or a care agency that would accept butter and eggs I had to give up the idea of private practice and seek a position that provided food, lodging and hopefully, a few dollars.
 I got food and lodging from one of our professors who had a private practice; instead of dollars, I got the privilege of babysitting his young son.
-I should have drowned him in his diaper pail when I had the chance, because later when he became an eminent professor on the vet campus, he knocked me out of the championships in more than one curling bonspiel.
+I should have drowned him in his diaper pail when I had the chance because later when he became an eminent professor on the vet campus, he knocked me out of the championships in more than one curling bonspiel.

 Later that summer, I was hired by Tarnedge Foxes, Sabattis, New York to be the ranch manager.
 It was the oldest fox ranch in the United States, having started in 1910.
 The owner Charles M. Daniels, a most decent man, gave me a free hand to experiment.
 I had begun to suspect that our approach to the parasite problem was wrong and also began to realize our abysmal lack of nutritional knowledge.

-We built a small number of all wire cages 12' x 8' x 6' high and put a male and female, worm-infested, fox in each.
+We built a small number of all-wire cages 12' x 8' x 6' high and put a male and female, worm-infested, fox in each.
 They were raised two feet above the ground to prevent reinfestation.

 In as far as nutrition went the fox ranchers were adrift in a sea of troubles.
 Rickets both advanced and incipient were common.
 Hysteria characterized by convulsions and death under the stress of catching and handling took its toll.
 A fatal paralysis, later to be called Chastek paralysis, wiped out some ranches and affected many.
 White scours in pups and all the aspects of food poisoning due to improper handling and lack of refrigeration for spoilable were a daily warm weather threat.